fluorohead/nncg/README.md

 <b>List of variable types and description of checks performed when entering values.</b>

-Domname - checking the correctness of the domain name, max. length 253 characters, only Latin alphabet and hyphens Prompt - prompt in the device console, max.
-64 Unicode characters Text - plain text without language restrictions, max. length 255 unicode characters IPv4 - check for compliance with IPv4 address
+<b>Domname</b> - checking the correctness of the domain name, max. length 253 characters, only Latin alphabet and hyphens

+<b>Prompt</b> - prompt in the device console, max.
+64 Unicode characters

+<b>Text</b> - plain text without language restrictions, max. length 255 unicode characters

+<b>IPv4</b> - check for compliance with IPv4 address

-IPv6 - checking for compliance with IPv6 address
+<b>IPv6</b> - checking for compliance with IPv6 address

-Unsigned - unsigned 32-bit integer in the range from 0 to 4_294_967_295
+<b>Unsigned</b> - unsigned 32-bit integer in the range from 0 to 4_294_967_295

-Password - password, hidden input field, max. length 128 unicode characters MASKv4 - checking the correctness of the mask for IPv4 in dotted format MASKv4Len - IPv4 mask length, integer from 0 to 32 MASKv6Len - mask length for IPv6 address, integer from 0 to 128
+<b>Password</b> - password, hidden input field, max. length 128 unicode characters

+<b>MASKv4</b> - checking the correctness of the mask for IPv4 in dotted format

+<b>MASKv4Len</b> - IPv4 mask length, integer from 0 to 32

+<b>MASKv6Len</b> - mask length for IPv6 address, integer from 0 to 128

-WildcardV4 - inverted wildcard bitmask for IPv4, check for correctness WildcardV6 - inverted wildcard bitmask for IPv6, check for correctness Hash - hash sequence, only Latin and special characters, max. length 128 characters
+<b>WildcardV4</b> - inverted wildcard bitmask for IPv4, check for correctness

+<b>WildcardV6</b> - inverted wildcard bitmask for IPv6, check for correctness

+<b>Hash</b> - hash sequence, only Latin and special characters, max. length 128 characters

 Capital and small letters in type names do not play a role.
 For example, the following names are identical: Domname, dOMName, DonName, etc.